Starcounter/Starcounter.Validation/README.md

 Here, the `Name` is required not to be empty, and `Breed` can't be longer than 120 characters.
 To validate this view-model, first obtain an instance of `IValidatorBuilder`.
 If you're using DI, declare it in your `Init`.
 Otherwise create it manually.
-Next, you have to call `WithViewModel` to specify the view-model instance you want to validate, `WithErrorPresenter` to specify how to present the validation errors and call `AddProperty` for each property you want to validate.
+Next, you have to call `WithViewModel` to specify the view-model instance you want to validate, `WithResultsPresenter` to specify how to present the validation errors and call `AddProperty` for each property you want to validate.

 ```c#
 public partial class DogViewModel: Json, IInitPageWithDependencies